flomnyazi/BucketList/README.md

 To get started using Bucketlist;
 First open the index.html file on your favourie browser;

-On the homepage; register to create a new user aaccount;
+On the homepage; register to create a new user account;

 You will then log in and get started creating and updating your bucketlists!

 Click on the update, create, add and delete buttons depending on waht you want to do with your bucketlist!

 Log Out when done!